finm-32900/stockbeta/notes.md

 # Writing and Publishing Your Own Python Packages

+**Objectives of This Chapter**

+This chapter introduces the process of writing Python packages using a tool called [**Hatch**](https://hatch.pypa.io/), an official, standards-based Python packaging tool maintained by the Python Packaging Authority ([PyPA](https://www.pypa.io/)).
+We will:

+1. Discuss the fundamental components of a Python package.
+2. Demonstrate how to use Hatch for package development and management.
+3. Together we will walk through the development of an example package, `stockbeta`, designed for quantitative finance applications.
+We will develop this package together from scratch and learn how to publish it to PyPI.
+4. Explore how this knowledge can be applied to real-world scenarios in the financial industry.

 ## Introduction

 ### Motivation: Why Write Python Packages?

-The ability to automate workflows and develop reusable tools is essential.
 Financial institutions and companies rely heavily on custom libraries to handle complex calculations, manipulate large datasets, and implement models that are central to their decision-making processes.
 Python has emerged as a dominant language in the finance industry, and understanding how to package and distribute Python libraries is a critical skill.

 Knowing how to write Python packages provides several key benefits: